A week. Views and landscapes flitting rapidly by…..my eyes, taking it all in. Welcome to America.

 Outside the window, I see yellow taxi cabs in rows and many patterned Buick cars.
 As I sit and wait for my friends to pick me up, I sweep my eyes around the hall and see mostly men in black…suits that is –chauffeurs waiting to welcome guests.
 The heat hits me as my brows drip with drop after drop of sweat and my forehead shines with anticipation and excitement.
 There is the man who reminds me of Denzel Washington, tall and towering in his black suit, tan shoes and black aviator glasses.
 With black curly hair and black leather gloves, he could easily, quite easily be a movie star.
 Just like the medium build, slightly stocky brown-skinned man with a wonderfully white panama hat.
 He walks with a slight limp, also in a black suit.
 Everywhere I turn, I see diversity – I see my American ‘sistas’, with gorgeous hair which I’ve always envied, walking, chatting, smiling.
-This is part of the America I’ve always known and so somehow, I feel at home.
+This is part of the America is top picks that I’ve always known and so somehow, I feel at home.

 In the meantime, the only evidence I see of ‘large’ is a huge, tall drinking cup in the hands of girl wearing a yellow shirt and sipping on a pink straw.
 The top of the cup reminds me of a spaceship, or a planet for that matter, with its transparent dome.
 The rest of the cup is stepped, with the top half wider than the bottom.
 I smile.
 Supersize springs to mind and gives me a nod, showing me where I am.